Agentic AI Security

 Does Shield work with other agent frameworks?

-Shield is built OpenClaw-first, using its plugin system and hook model.
-The plugin architecture is designed to support additional runtimes in the future, but OpenClaw is the only supported runtime today.
+Shield is built OpenClaw-first, using its UDS socket protocol.
+The daemon architecture is designed to support additional runtimes in the future, but OpenClaw is the only supported runtime today.

 What data does Shield send to the cloud?